MichalLytek/type-graphql/docs/resolvers.md

 }
 ```

-Note that if a field name of a field resolver doesn't exit in resolver object type, it will create in schema a field with this name.
-This feature is useful when the field is purely calculable (eg. `averageRating` from `ratings` array) and you don't want to pollute the class signature.
+Note that if a field name of a field resolver doesn't exist in the resolver object type, it will create a field the in schema with this name.
+This feature is useful when the field is purely calculable (eg. `averageRating` from `ratings` array) and avoid polluting the class signature.

-## Resolvers inheritance
+## Resolver Inheritance

-Inheritance of resolver classes is an advanced topic covered in [resolvers inheritance docs](inheritance.md#resolvers-inheritance).
+Resolver class `inheritance` is an advanced topic covered in the [resolver inheritance docs](inheritance.md#resolvers-inheritance).

 ## Examples

 These code samples are made up just for tutorial purposes.
-You can find more advanced, real examples in the repository [examples folder](https://github.com/19majkel94/type-graphql/tree/master/examples).
+You can find more advanced, real examples in the [examples folder] repository(https://github.com/19majkel94/type-graphql/tree/master/examples).